mrborges23/BESS/README.md

 ## The sampled site frequency spectrum

 This software uses the site frequency spectrum to infer several population parameters.
 But what is the site frequency spectrum?
-Let us imagine that we have *I* sequences (one per individual) of length *S* that at each position can only have the allele *A* or *B*.
-If we count number of times the variant *A* is present among the sampled individuals for each genomic position, we determine the (sampled) site frequency spectrum.
-This frequency can vary between 0 (when none of the individuals have the variant *A*) and *S* (when all the individuals have the variant *A*).
+Let us imagine that we have sequenced *S* genomic positions from a population of *I* individuals.
+Each genomic positions can only have the allele *A* or *B*.
+If we count number of times the variant *A* is present among the sampled individuals for each genomic position.
+Such count can vary between 0 (when none of the individuals have the variant *A*) and *S* (when all the individuals have the variant *A*).
+The frequency (among the genomic positions) of the differente allelic counts (among the individuals) constitutes the (sampled) site frequency spectrum.
+An examle will carify this hedious sentence.
+Let us consider the following toy site-frequency spectrum:

-If the individuals are diploid, then we count chromosomes, so the sample size will be instead *2S*; and the same follows for other ploidies.
-BESS software requires a vector of counts separated by spaces, which location is given in the control file (```site_frequency_spectrum_file```).
-Let us consider the following example:

 ```

 10 8 5 6 9

 ````

-From this count vector, one immediately knows that a total of 38 genomic positions were sequenced: in 10 of which the variant *A* was not observed, and in 9 all individuals had variant *A*.
-As the vector has 5 elements, it assumes that four individuals (or chomosomes for diploids and other ploidies) were counted, i.e., there are 4 haploid individuals in the sample.
+We know immediately that a total of 38 genomic positions were sequenced (by summing all the counts): 10 of which the variant *A* was not observed, 9 of which all individuals had the variant *A*.
+As the vector has 5 elements, it tells us that four individuals were counted, i.e., there are 4 haploid individuals in the sample.
+We note that if the individuals are diploid, then we count chromosomes instead of individuals, so the sample size will be *2S*.
+The same rationalle follows for other ploidies.

+BESS requires a vector of counts separated by spaces, which location is given in the control file (```site_frequency_spectrum_file```).

 ## Running BESS

-To run BESS, simply place your sampled site frequency spectrum and the control file together with the BESS executable.
+To run BESS, simply place your sampled site-frequency spectrum and the control file together with the BESS executable.
 Then, open the terminal and run the executable `bess` followed by the name of the control file:

 ```